Are you toying with the idea of getting chickens? Are you having to wait on getting them because of the expense of the coop?

 If you have a lot of predators on your property, then you could always add chicken wire under the ground for predators that might try to dig their way in.

-For the most part, as long as you don’t leave any large holes, and you protect your flock from digging creatures and toddler proof latches to keep raccoons out, they should be okay.
+For the most part, as long as you don’t leave any large holes, and you protect your flock from digging creatures and toddler-proof latches to keep raccoons out, they should be okay.

 8. A Place For The Chickens To Walk And You To Clean

-Even the coop needs a floor.
+Even a free chicken coop needs a floor.

 There are also many different options.